FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_upload_data.md

 - :fontawesome-solid-user-group: _Manage members_: allows users to invite collaborators by defining co-authors and reviewers roles.
 - :fontawesome-solid-cloud-arrow-down: _Download files_: downloads all files present in the upload.
 - :fontawesome-solid-rotate-left: _Reload_: reloads the uploads page.
-- :fontawesome-solid-rotate: _Reprocess_: triggers the processing of the uploaded data.
+- :fontawesome-solid-rotate: _Reprocess_: triggers again the processing of the uploaded data.
 - :fontawesome-solid-angle-left::fontawesome-solid-angle-right: _API_: generates a JSON response to use by the [NOMAD API](refs.md/#api).
 See [Querying and performing Data Science](../querying_and_performing_Data_Science/intro.md) for more information.
 - :fontawesome-solid-trash: _Delete the upload_: deletes completely the upload.

 The files and folder structure is shown in the first section, _(1) Prepare and upload your files_.
+You can add a `README.md` in the root directory and its content will be shown in the Uploads page.

 <div class="click-zoom">
     <label>